Program and Class Preparation, Registration and Syllabus

 No, there is no University-level rule that says this.
 It is up to the instructor whether or not they want to schedule mid-term examinations, essay due dates, or any other work during the week after the break.

-There are four terms: Fall, Winter, Spring, and Summer.
+There are four undergraduate terms: Fall, Winter, Spring, and Summer.
 Each term is divided into two quarters.
-The Fall and Winter terms are often called Term One and Term Two, while the Spring and Summer terms are often refered to by name.

 Most classes follow standardized schedules.
 You can find out most standard start and end dates for each term or quarter by checking the registration deadlines.
 For classes with non-standard start and end dates, consult the non-standard formula or contact Student Central.